-In addition to being extremely life-threatening, aortic aneurysms are very difficult to assess.
-When one has been detected, the current standard of care to determine next steps is to look at an aneurysm’s size — if it’s past a certain size threshold, surgery is the recommended course of action.
+In addition to being life-threatening, aortic aneurysms are difficult to assess.
+When one has been detected, the current standard of care to determine next steps is to look at an aneurysm’s size — if it’s beyond a certain size threshold, surgery is the recommended course of action.
 Unfortunately, size is an unreliable way to determine an aneurysm’s risk.
 The founders of ViTAA Medical Solutions are using innovations in AI and diagnostic imaging to assess aneurysms more accurately so that the right interventions can be taken.

-Visit ViTAA Medical Solutions’ site here.
+Visit ViTAA Medical Solutions’ website for more information.

-ViTAA Medical Solutions has received investment from UCeed, a venture philanthropy fund accelerating UCalgary and community-based start-up companies to advance problem-solving research, create jobs and fuel the economy.
+ViTAA Medical Solutions has received investment from UCeed, a venture philanthropy fund accelerating UCalgary and community-based startup companies to advance problem-solving research, create jobs and fuel the economy.
 A key program in the UCalgary innovation ecosystem, UCeed bridges the gap between innovation, demonstration and commercialization, and is managed by UCalgary’s knowledge-transfer and business incubator, Innovate Calgary.

 UCeed Health Fund is supported by the generosity of the River Fund at the Calgary Foundation and its mission to build a healthy and vibrant community where everyone belongs.